 You can’t stop your model railway track getting dirty but it doesn’t have to cost a lot to keep it clean and your trains running smoothly.
 Here’s what I do.

 If you have a large layout it can cost a lot to keep it in tip-top condition.
-I seem to burn through track rubbers at an alarming rate!
+I seem to burn through track rubbers (even though I don’t like using them but that’s another story) at an alarming rate!
 And even on temporary set or small layouts — especially those in living areas such as table tops where they attract dirt — you can spend more than you’d expect cleaning them.

 This works on all gauges of metal track model railways, including of course N, OO and HO.

-It features Isopropyl which you can get on the high street although as mentioned in the video I get mine in 1lt bottles from eBay for around £8 – link here.
+It features Isopropyl which you can get on the high street although as mentioned in the video I get mine in 1lt bottles from eBay for around £6 to £8, link here.

 PS, If you liked this, join over 20,000 model railway fans and sign up now to get my unique guides and tips.
 It's completely free, you can unsubscribe at any time and I promise to never spam you.

 "Awesome stuff.
 I will be using your site a lot, for tips and ideas." @MuddingtonIII